wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDSType_API_1-0.md

 Returns a list of types within a given namespace.

-If specifying the optional search query parameter, the list of types returned will match the search criteria.
-If the search query parameter is not specified, the list will include all types in the namespace.
-For information about specifying those respective parameters, see [Searching](xref:sdsSearching1-0).
+If you specify the optional search query parameter, the list of types returned will match the search criteria.
+If you do not specify the search query parameter, the list will include all types in the namespace.
+For information about specifying those respective parameters, see [Search in SDS](xref:sdsSearching1-0).

 **Note:** The results will also include types that were automatically created by SDS as a result of type referencing.
 For further details about type referencing, see [Type reusability](xref:sdsTypeReusability1-0).